 Links are part and parcel of SEO.

-So they have been since Google’s PageRank system was first launched, and so they will remain for the foreseeable future.
-Whilst they were once the most important SEO factor bar none, their value in the current SEO climate depends on the website, the industry and the competition – based on our experiences over the past few years.
+They have been since Google’s PageRank system was first launched.
+And they will remain so for the foreseeable future.
+But whilst links were once the most important SEO factor bar none, their value now depends on the website, the industry and the competition.

-This is not to say their importance has diminished (far from it), but rather search engines are much more complex beasts than they once were.
-You can thank advances in machine learning, neural networks, natural language processing and other fancy sounding technologies for that.
+Their importance has not diminished (far from it), but search engines are much more complex beasts than they once were.
+You can thank advances in machine learning, neural networks, natural language processing and other fancy-sounding technologies for that.

-And in fact, it’s those advances that mean search engines are now incredibly good at analysing the value of a link.
+And in fact, it’s those advances that mean search engines are now incredibly good at analysing links.
 In short, whether a link is good or bad.
 Genuine or spam.

-Yet despite this ability, we still see examples of SEO companies building incredibly spammy, low-quality links.
+Yet, we still see examples of SEO providers building spammy, low-quality links.
 The result?
 The links have no long-term effect (or even a negative effect, we’ll revisit this later) and the client starts to get frustrated at a lack of SEO progress, having invested sums of cash without seeing any return.

-Naturally, such results foster a distrust of both SEO and its community.
+Naturally, such results foster distrust of both SEO and its community.

-So, in an effort to combat spammy link building practices, we’ve created this resource to explain what “bad links” look like, meaning you know what to avoid with both link building and the SEO agencies, companies or freelancers you employ.
+So, in an effort to combat spammy link building practices, we’ve created this resource to explain what “bad links” look like.
+By the end, you’ll know what to avoid with link building and the SEO agencies, companies or freelancers you employ.